nueve9/docker-collabtive/README.md

+NOT FINISH YET !!!

-Docker Image that provides the Collabtive Groupware in Version 2.0 (http://collabtive.o-dyn.de).
+Docker Image that provides the Collabtive Groupware in Version 3.1 (http://collabtive.o-dyn.de).

 Login is (admin/admin).